 Marber, meanwhile, has enjoyed the transition from writer to viewer and remains a huge fan.
 “Over the years different writers and Steve have introduced numerous other elements, quirks, stories and details, all to the good to varying degrees.
 Steve/Alan still makes me laugh like I used to in the early days.”

-Partridge is finally returning to the BBC later this month in This Time with Alan Partridge, a spoof current affairs programme in the style of The One Show.
+Partridge is finally returning to the BBC this February in This Time with Alan Partridge, a spoof current affairs programme in the style of The One Show.
 Early word suggests a blend of Knowing Me, Knowing You and I’m Alan Partridge, perhaps something akin to The Larry Sanders Show, a show often cited by Iannucci as a major inspiration for The Thick of It.
 It will be yet another venture into unexplored territory for Partridge, but excitingly there’s every indication that the best is still to come.
 Who knows what the future will hold for Alan.
 Maybe he’ll finally get around to making Monkey Tennis.

 Published 8 Feb 2019

 Steve Coogan brings his sparkling character comedy to the tedious tale of a radio station siege.